-IDFC FIRST Bank and Mastercard Unveil the FIRST SWYP Credit Card - The Coolest Card for Today's Generation | www.lokmattimes.com
+IDFC FIRST Bank and Mastercard Unveil the FIRST SWYP Credit Card - the Coolest Card for Today's Generation | www.lokmattimes.com

-NewsVoir Mumbai (Maharashtra) [India], December 8: IDFC FIRST Bank expands its credit card offering for the youth with the ...
+BusinessWire India Mumbai (Maharashtra) [India], December 8: IDFC FIRST Bank expands its credit card offering for the youth with ...

 Mumbai (Maharashtra) [India], December 8: IDFC FIRST Bank expands its credit card offering for the youth with the introduction of the FIRST SWYP Credit Card.
 Created for today's Gen Z generation, the card is designed to provide exciting lifestyle-related offers through our feature merchants & EMI benefits to cardholders, complete payment flexibility and a plethora of referral benefits.
 The card provides payment flexibility to the customer, as they can pay in full or convert to easy fee based EMIs.
 Powered by Mastercard, this card is designed to meet varying lifestyle requirements of the youth & the young at heart, focused on affordability, convenience and increased customer engagement.